 That's all passé now.
 The restaurant's latest incarnation is as a sort nostalgia head trip, personalised to your own life - or as a waitress was quoted as saying in a Telegraph review, "a cross between Willy Wonka and Harry Potter,".

-It's a fixed price menu of £255 per person (yes, really) - with the suggested wines at £155, you could spend £400 per person on this meal. .It's presented as a theatrical performance - a trip to the seaside that is supposed to bring back memories of your own childhood - rather than a meal.
+It's a fixed price menu of £325 per person (yes, really) - with the suggested wines at £155, you could spend £400 per person on this meal. .It's presented as a theatrical performance - in 2018, a journey based on Heston's childhood that is supposed to bring back memories of your own childhood - rather than a meal.
 You are invited to book your seat for the journey before you get any more information about the experience.
-(And good... luck trying to book on the restaurant's fiddly website).
+(And good luck trying to book on the restaurant's fiddly website).

 The experience is tailored to you as an individual diner - which is what the complicated booking process must be about - and includes magic tricks and all sorts of special effects.